telefonicaid/thinking-cities/docs/historicdata_api.md

 # Activate historic

-You have to choose which data historic is relevant for you to be stored at the FIWARE IoT Stack.
+You have to choose which data historic from your IoT device is relevant fto be stored at the FIWARE IoT Stack.

-In order to do so, you have to select which Data API entity attributes are relevant:
+In order to do so, you have to select the Data API entity attributes.
+On the following examples, the temperature attribute will be selected:

 ```
 POST /NGSI10/subscribeContext HTTP/1.1